Exploring the Artefacts #16: Unearthing Some Film Noir Music Gems

 2. The Big Combo (1955) Composer: David Raksin

-David Raksin’s bold and jazzy minor-key opening theme over an evening city skyline is noir personified, assuring us in no uncertain terms, this uncaring urban hustle won’t skip a beat no matter how many dark and dirty deeds are perpetrated within its confines.
+David Raksin’s bold and jazzy minor-key opening theme over an evening city skyline is noir personified, assuring us in no uncertain terms, this uncaring urban hustle won’t skip a beat no matter how many dark and dirty deeds are perpetrated within its surrounds.

 3. Desert Fury (1947) Composer: Miklos Rozsa